Moving to Abu Dhabi?

 In 2008, public buses entered the roads of Abu Dhabi.
 The Department of Public Transportation offers commuters new, modern buses with air-conditioning and access for passengers with disabilities.
 The buses serve the city of Abu Dhabi with its suburbs, as well as Al Ain and Madinat Zayed.

 Expats can download comprehensive maps of all the bus routes on the homepage of the Department of Transport.
 Apart from the designated main stations on each route, buses also stop at lay-bys between the main stops to let passengers board or step off the bus.
-Bus services run daily from 5am to midnight and until 2am on weekends.
+Bus services run daily from 5:00 to 24:00 and until 2:00 on weekends.

 The fares vary, depending on frequency and distance of travel.
 Passengers have to purchase a so-called Ojra bus pass before they get on the bus.
-It is available at all bus stands as well as at the Red Crescent kiosks on Abu Dhabi Island.
-There are five different kinds of bus passes, ranging from single-trip tickets to day and month passes, as well as special tickets for senior citizens and people with special needs.
+It is available at the main office of the Abu Dhabi bus station, as well as at Emirates Red Crescent branches.
+There are four different kinds of bus passes, ranging from weekly to monthly passes, as well as special tickets for students, senior citizens, and people with special needs.

 Taxi stands are only available at shopping centers.
-However, passengers can always hail a taxi on the street or book one in advance.
+However, passengers can always hail a taxi on the street or book one in advance via the TransAD hotline or the Abu Dhabi Taxi App.
 Most of the drivers speak Arabic as well as English, Urdu, and Filipino, making taxis the perfect mode of transportation for expats from all over the world.

 Types of Taxis

-Older (gold and white) taxis are still owned by individuals.
-They have a meter, but the passenger can also negotiate the fare in advance.
-However, newer taxis, in a modern silver color, are slowly replacing the old models.
-Often equipped with air conditioning, GPS and other luxuries, they offer their passengers exceptional comfort.
-There are seven authorized national companies which have the permission to run the new silver taxi models:
+Often equipped with air conditioning, GPS and other luxuries, silver-colored taxis offer their passengers exceptional comfort.
+There are six authorized national companies which have the permission to run the new silver taxi models: